Welcome to my Trip Report on Peach Aviation!

-Once all the passengers were on board, door was closed and the welcome announcement was made.
-I lost count on how many times the crew apologised to all of us for the delay and the Captain promised to make up for the loss time.
-That's service from you!
+Once all the passengers were on board, the door was closed and the welcome announcement was made.
+I lost count on how many times the crew apologised to all of us for the delay and the Captain promised to make up for the lost time.
+That's the service from you!
 No one likes delay and if there is, what the crew could make up is good service.
 They had done well in this aspect.

 Unfortunately, the hot food was sold out and what was available was the light snacks and drinks so I declined.
 Even the Peach T-shirt that I wanted to purchase was not available, kind of disappointing if you ask me.

 Nevertheless, I enjoyed every minute of the flight, watching the sky go pass in very smooth and calm weather condition.
 The last time I flew to Osaka, it was very bumpy especially after entering Japanese airspace, but this time it was completely different.
 I had a very nice sunset view.
 Do check out my photos and for this, I would say the delay was a great blessing in disguise!